 Get the water tested.
 You need to know if the pH, alkalinity, and sanitizer levels are in optimal conditions or not.
 The test should also let you know about the total dissolved solids level, aka the surfactants, of your hot tub water.

-You can get the water test by taking a sample of it to a service store or use test strips of liquid reagents.
+You can get the water tested by taking a sample of it to a pool and hot tub store or use test strips.

 Knowing the chemistry of your hot tub water will give you key insight into what specifically is causing your hot tub to foam.

 The best way to remove the total dissolved substance is by draining your hot tub and refilling it again with clean water.
 If there is a very high amount of surfactants, then you should do a line flush too and get the filters replaced.

 When your hot tub is completely drained, it is the perfect time to do a deep clean.
 You can wipe the hot tub interior down with a hot tub cleaner or a homemade vinegar-water mixture.
 Then wipe away all traces of the cleanser entirely, any residues left will cause future foam again.